It’s an all too familiar story. “My bunny stopped eating, and then she just died.”

 B. Force feeding

 Anorexia can cause gastric ulcers and hepatic lipidosis (fatty liver disease) relatively rapidly in rabbits.
 Even 12 hours without eating is cause for concern.
 As long as your vet has determined that there is no actual blockage, and that there is enough slow movement of the GI to keep the stomach from becoming overly full, keep the bunny eating!
-An excellent, ready-to-mix emergency food for compromised rabbits is Critical Care, available from Oxbow Hay Company.
+An excellent, ready-to-mix emergency food for compromised rabbits is Critical Care.

 However, if you do not have ready access to Critical Care, one quick and easy recipe is to soak about 2 – 3 tablespoons of pellets in about 1/2 cup of warm water or chamomile tea until they are soft and fluffy.
 The pellets will fluff more quickly in slightly warmed solution, but overheating may destroy some of the nutrient content of the pellets.
 Mix the pellet fluff with additional water or tea, vegetable baby food or even with canned pumpkin until it forms a somewhat liquid paste with the consistency of pudding.
 Allow to cool before using a large-bore feeding syringe (available at most pharmacies) to deliver the goods.